TeleMental Health: The New Standard – Ethical, Legal, Clinical, Technological, and Practice Considerations

-- Practice telemental health in accordance with relevant laws, regulations and ethics codes.
+- Utilize telemental health in accordance with relevant laws, regulations and ethics codes.

 - Assess one’s own competencies for conducting telemental health.

-- Determine if it is legal to work with a client in their location at the time of service.
+- Assess if it is legal to work with a client in their location at the time of service.

-- Present on video in a clinically and technologically effective manner.
+- Demonstrate how to present on video in a clinically and technologically effective manner.

-- Comply with HIPAA when adding new telemental health technology tools to one’s practice.
+- Demonstrate HIPAA compliance when adding new telemental health technology tools to one’s practice.

-- Create protocols for safely managing telemental health client crises and technology failures.
+- Describe protocols for safely managing telemental health client crises and technology failures.

-- Choose email and texting technology that is appropriate for professional practice.
+- Identify email and texting technology that is appropriate for professional practice.

 - Utilize the unique advantages of telemental health, such as leveraging online disinhibition effect and asynchronous interventions, for clinical effectiveness.